pratyaynotfound/ML-with-Python/README.md

 - `NB_Readme.md`: This file provides an overview of the project, its purpose, and instructions on how to use the code.

+### Project 4: Image Classification with Convolutional Neural Networks (CNN)

+This project focuses on implementing image classification using Convolutional Neural Networks (CNN).
+It involves training a CNN model on a dataset of images and classifying them into various categories.
+The project explores various CNN architectures, data augmentation techniques, and model evaluation methods.
+The code includes loading the dataset, creating and training the CNN model, making predictions, and visualizing the results.

+Please note that the detailed code and files for "Project 4" are not provided in the given README.md.
+The above description serves as a placeholder to indicate that Project 4 is related to image classification using CNNs.
+You can further develop the project and update the README.md with specific code files, dependencies, and additional details.